craftedatscale/s25new2/content/2025/Meera_Bhajan/index.md

 _**"I constantly pray to you and sing your praise...
 Oh Krishna, please come!"**_, she exclaims.

-That moment, when Meera is sad, upset and sitting alone is when Krishna decides to appear to her.
+That moment, when Meera is sad, upset and sitting alone, is when Krishna decides to appear to her.

 _Performed by **Aditi, Amaira, Ananya, Ayana, Devishi, Nayana** and **Samaira**._